This post is sponsored by Clear Rear. All opinions are mine alone. Click this link to get 20% off Clear Rear Today!

 How much does it cost to install a bidet?

-If you do it yourself the installation is obviously free, you just have to purchase the bidet which costs about $50 with tax.
+If you do it yourself the installation is obviously free, you just have to purchase the bidet which costs about $50.
 If you were to hire a plumber it would probably be a minimum of $150 for less than an hour’s work.

 Supplies needed to install a bidet

 - Find the water shut off valve and turn the water supply to your toilet off.